Vaizard/ansible-role-borgbackup/README.md

               day: "*"
               hour: "8"
               minute: "0"
+    - hosts: backup01.example.com
+      roles:
+        - role: SphericalElephant.borgbackup
+          borgbackup_server: true

-You can easily assign client and server attributes from your inventory with something similar to the following:
+You can also easily assign client and server attributes from your inventory with something similar to the following:

     borgbackup_client: "{{ (inventory_hostname in groups.borgbackup_server)|ternary(False, True) }}"
     borgbackup_client_backup_server: "{{ groups.borgbackup_server[0] }}"